-¶ 29 We find that Timothy presented evidence supporting findings in his favor on all elements of self-defense, including justification for the use of deadly force.
-To meet its burden of proving that Timothy committed a crime, the State needed to disprove, beyond a reasonable doubt, at least one of the elements of self-defense.
+We find that Jason presented evidence supporting findings in his favor on all elements of self-defense, including justification for the use of deadly force.
+To meet its burden of proving that Jason committed a crime, the State needed to disprove, beyond a reasonable doubt, at least one of the elements of self-defense.
 See Lee, 213 Ill.
 2d at 224.

-¶ 30 The trial court rested its finding of guilt upon its conclusion that the evidence did not show that Larkins robbed Jason.
+¶ 29 The trial court's finding of guilt rested on its belief that the State proved that Larkins did not rob Jason.
 Unrebutted evidence showed that Larkins took cash from Jason and used force to keep it.
-As noted above, the robbery and the altercation that followed it were one continuous felonious action.
-The fact that the robbery occurred in connection with a card game did not change the nature of the offense.
+The occurrence of the robbery in connection with a card game did not change the nature of the offense.
 In Illinois, a person who uses forceful self-help to recoup gambling losses commits robbery.
 People v.
 Robinson, 68 Ill.
 App.
 3d 687 (1979).